Skip to main content

 image-20260129-101632.png

-1. Local currency - the comparing instruments native currency will always be kept
+1. Local currency: the comparing instruments' native currency will always be kept

-2. Target currency - the compare study will always currency convert to the chart windows target currency
+2. Target currency: the compare study will always currency convert to the chart window's target currency

-3. Override - set a currency conversion that only applies to this compare study
+3. Override: set a currency conversion that only applies to this compare study

 In this example, change the compare study drop-down from “Target currency” to “Override”.
 Then click on the “Modify” next to the drop-down and select a new currency specific for this study, for example EUR to match the current chart window instrument currency or any other currency for that matter.
 Notice that the currency conversion for this compare study will not change even if the chart window instrument is changed.